koma5/ritt/README.md

 Locations are being sent to the front end via a public mqtt broker.

 ## viewer index.html /
-There are a few query GET-parameters to change the behavior of the fronted.
+There are a few query GET-parameters to change the behaviour of the frontend.
 It consists of a full page leaflet map and a sidebar which you can open with the additional button below the zoom buttons.

 The sidebar contains a checks follow with which you can decide to recenter the map on the marker if it moves and a two counters which tell the viewer when the last position / how many positions were received.